AMI Digital Asset Specifications

 Capture tools

-• Technical guidelines: The production of preservation master files will comply with the technical recommendations, practices and strategies outlined by the International Association of Audiovisual Archives
+• Preservation master files must comply with technical recommendations outlined by the International Association of Sound and Audiovisual Archives (IASA-TC 03, version 3).

 Signal Extraction

-• Signal extraction must be carried out using the equipment and accessories that are appropriate and intended for the original format characteristics.
+• Extraction must use equipment and accessories appropriate for the original format.

 Special circumstances and object-file relationships